Artist Talks | No Looking Back, Okay?

 moderated by: Simona Vidmar and Jure Kirbiš, exhibition curators

-In the frame of their international exhibition No Looking Back, Okay?
+In this cycle of events UGM wanted to focus on the experience of women artists in the visual art scene.
+They invited artists from their international exhibition No Looking Back, Okay to speak about the challenges that the artists face in the preliminary male ran world.
 UGM hosted worldly renowned female artists in a lively exchange on art practices, ideas and working methods.
 They were presenting some of the most interesting visual artists in Europe today, that, among other, work in the field of collective memory, politicized landscapes, constructing histories and belonging within their very distinct art practices, ranging from drawing series, architectural experiments, manipulated photography, video and featured film and installation.
 Artist talks were curated by Simona Vidmar.

 Mounira Al Solh (b. in 1978 in Lebanon; lives and works in Beirut and Amsterdam) grew up in Lebanon and in Syria, and currently lives in the Netherlands and in Lebanon.
 Al Solh’s art practice embraces drawing, painting, embroidery, performative gestures, video, and video installations.
 Irony and self-reflectivity are central strategies for her work, which explores feminist issues, tracks patterns of microhistory, is socially engaged, and can be political and escapist all at once.
 Al Solh studied painting at the Lebanese University in Beirut and Fine Arts at the Gerrit Rietveld Academy in Amsterdam.
 She was also Research Resident at the Rijksakademie in Amsterdam.
 Her work has been shown in Documenta 14, Athens/Kassel, at the 2015 Venice Biennial curated by Okwui Enwezor, and as part of the Lebanese Pavilion in 2007.
 She also had several solo shows, at Sfeir-Semler Gallery, Beirut; Kunsthalle Lissabon, Lisbon; Art in General, New York; CCA, Glasgow; and the Stedelijk Museum Bureau, Amsterdam, among others.
 Group shows include The New Museum’s Triennial, New York; Homeworks, Beirut; Haus der Kunst, Munich; Manifesta 8, Murcia, Spain; The Guild Art Gallery, Mumbai; KW Institute for Contemporary Art, Berlin and the 11th Istanbul Biennial.
 In 2015, she has been shortlisted for the Abraaj Group Art Prize in Dubai.
 She was nominated for the Volkskrant Award in the Netherlands in 2009 and won the Uriôt Prize at the Rijksakademie in 2007.